pudly/schmopera-hugo/content/articles/belle-darling-klondike-queen.md

 The vaudeville through-line is brilliant.
 On the surface, it's a reminder that putting on a variety show takes major skill; it's another layer of being wowed by Klondike Kate (and Sutherland Boal, frankly), that she can not only survive in a corset in the Yukon, but put on a great show night after night.
 And pianist Calvin Laveck was a subtle star of the show, striding with the best of them on his beater upright.

 And it's a way for us to get nothing but great stories from a truly charismatic woman.
-Kate does that arresting, amazing, rare thing onstage, where she makes friends with her audience, and overshares in a beautiful way.
+Kate - and just as much Sutherland Boal - does that arresting, amazing, rare thing onstage where she makes friends with her audience, and overshares in a beautiful way.

 > For anyone who has felt as though they had a heyday, a period of time where they were their best selves, _Belle Darling_ speaks loudly in your direction.

-We learn about her adventures, her face-offs with mountains and men, and her near-insane love for the stage - her stories really are the kind to make you lean in and listen.
+We learn about Klondike Kate's adventures, her face-offs with mountains and men, and her near-insane love for the stage - her stories really are the kind to make you lean in and listen.
 We learn that she's smart, aware of the grey areas inherent in her work; if she ever ever sold those miners more than her stage presence, she did it by choice, goddammit.

 What moved me the most was discovering Kate's weaknesses.
-She had a true Achilles heel in being perceived as ordinary - worse, an ordinary woman.
-One of the key parts of her biography is her relationship with Alexander Pantages, the theatre mogul.
-Klondike Kate fell for Pantages, and he used her for her money; it's a tragic piece of history that the Pantages theatre circuit was funded by Kate.
+She has a true Achilles heel in being perceived as ordinary - worse, an ordinary woman.
+One of the key parts of her biography is her relationship with theatre impresario Alexander Pantages, of the ubiquitous Pantages theatres.

+Klondike Kate met Pantages when he first arrived in Dawson City, Yukon, and fell for him.
+In return, he used her for her money; it's a tragic piece of history that the Pantages theatre circuit was hugely funded by Kate.
 She vilifies him for his behaviour - as she should - but she's more offended by the rumours of her being tricked by Pantages.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1573411741/media/2019/11/LSB_D859221_dj75ux.jpg){{% /md %}}

 <figcaption>Lindsay Sutherland Boal.</figcaption>
 </figure>

 That's what struck me as so amazing about the Kate in _Belle Darling_: She worked so tirelessly to make her own way in a world that frustrated her at every turn, and it probably hurt worse than anything for Kate to realize she had made a mistake, like any other ordinary woman, and gotten swindled by a man she loved.

 _Belle Darling Klondike Queen_ is an unexpected piece of theatre that we all need, confirmed with Sutherland Boal's touching portrayal of Klondike Kate.
 It's a play about history, strong women, and the power of nostalgia; for anyone who has felt as though they had a heyday, a period of time where they were their best selves, _Belle Darling_ speaks loudly in your direction.